 As the popularity and demand for organic products grow, so does the variety of organic products available to consumers.
 Here is a list of some of the most popular organic skin cleanser available through local merchants and online:

 - Alteya: A natural and organic skin care company from Bulgaria, this company adheres to USDA organic standards.

-- Nature's Paradise: Skin care products from this line are USDA organic, gluten-free and vegan.
+- Nature's Paradise: Skin care products from this line are organic and vegan.

 - Mercola Healthy Skin: This line of organic skin care products were developed by a doctor.